caboom/homomorphine/README.md

 # Warning

-Homomorphine-Go is currently not ready for production use and you should use SEAL with BFV algorithm for optimal results, atm.
+Homomorphine is currently not ready for production use (it will be as of version 0.2.x).